tldr-pages/tldr/pages/common/glow.md

 `glow {{path/to/file}}`

-- View a Markdown file (paginated):
+- View a markdown file using a paginator:

 `glow -p {{path/to/file}}`